-All firms that are potential candidates for the award of a contract, or extension of an existing contract, are prohibited from engaging in any direct or indirect marketing of their services except through the process set forth in the Request for Proposal.
-This includes a prohibition on conversations about the contract or the process to award it, but does not exclude conversations with restricted sources about generic topics at group social events, educational seminars, conferences, or charitable events.
+During the Restricted Period, all firms that are potential candidates for the award of a contract or extension of an existing contract are prohibited from engaging in any direct or indirect marketing of their services except through the process set forth in the Request for Proposal.
+This prohibition includes all conversations about the contract or the process to award it, unless exception is permitted herein.